-Using CircuitPython with Adafruit IO lets you rapidly update your code without having to re-compile.
-You can also store your WiFi and Adafruit IO API keys directly on the device.
-This means that there's no editing code and re-uploading whenever you move your project to another network - just update a file and you're set.
+Using CircuitPython with Adafruit IO lets you rapidly update your project's code without having to re-compile.
+You can also store your WiFi and Adafruit IO credentials on your development board.

 Have a CircuitPython project you'd like to connect to Adafruit IO?
-We've written an Adafruit IO CircuitPython module to provide simple interaction with the Adafruit IO MQTT or HTTP API.
+We've written an Adafruit IO CircuitPython library to provide a simple interface with the Adafruit IO MQTT API or HTTP API.

 You can download all the available libraries on circuitpython.org/libraries in a zip-file bundle for all recent major versions of CircuitPython.
 These bundles are updated daily, whenever any included library is updated.

 Adafruit IO CircuitPython Library Examples

 Examples of using the Adafruit IO CircuitPython library with the Adafruit IO HTTP API are located in the GitHub repository's examples/adafruit_io_http folder.

 Examples of using the Adafruit IO CircuitPython library with the Adafruit IO MQTT API are located in the GitHub repository's examples/adafruit_io_mqtt folder.

 API documentation for this library can be found on Read the Docs.

 The Adafruit Learning System is a great place to find guides that answer the age-old maker question of "What do I build next?".

 Below are a few of our favorite guides that use Adafruit IO with CircuitPython: